Paddle Billing

 Create products and prices

-You'll need to create a product and at least one related price for the items that you'd like to include on your pricing page.
+You'll need to create a product and at least one related price for the items that you want to include on your pricing page.

 Get started